 Asbestos is a hazardous compound that can be found in a variety of places.
 It may be hidden in walls, ceilings, or other structures.
 The first records of asbestos date back to the 1600s, when a Roman historian wrote about slaves mining a white material for use in manufacturing.
 The first patent for commercial asbestos came in 1859 when John W. Hyatt closed the gaps in two pieces of cloth with asbestos fibers.

 The first record of asbestos-related health problems was from 1906, when an article reported that eight men who worked with crocidolite had died and more were sick.
 In 1924, the use of crocidolite was banned in France because it caused lung cancer after 10-15 years of exposure.
 Since then, there have been several other bans on various types of asbestos around the world.

 Although the danger posed by asbestos is well known, it is still present in many buildings and homes throughout Australia.
 The EPA has now made it mandatory for anyone who deals with buildings to record any indications of asbestos they find within their property.
 This will allow them to take the necessary precautionary measures before exposing themselves or others to any possible harm from this substance.

 The EPA has created an online database that lists all areas where asbestos is found on public and private property around the country.
-This database is available on their website for people to search using either their zip code or town names.
+This database is available on their website for people to search using either their post code or town names.
 It is vital to keep an asbestos record of location for all buildings and homes to be aware of where it may be found.
 Keeping a history of the area of asbestos in your home or facility will help you stay safe from any exposure.
-Moreover, knowing where it is and what kind will help you understand how best to handle the situation if there is a need for removal or remodelling.
+Moreover, knowing where it is and what kind will help you understand how best to handle the situation where renovations are to occur.

 Record Of Condition In The Area